 - To provide a comprehensive, high-quality academic program for Metcalf and University High School students.

 - To promote effective, high-quality education throughout the teaching profession and to aid other educators in the process of improving the quality of education in their schools.

 U-High and Metcalf serve as clinical experience and practice sites for pre-service teachers and experimental teaching activities.
 The schools provide a “living laboratory” for research and applied practices to improve teaching and educational practice.
 Illinois State university is consistently recognized nationally among the ten largest producers of teachers among American Association of Colleges of Teacher Education institutions.
 Nearly one of every seven teachers in the classrooms of Illinois public schools holds a degree from Illinois State.
 Many alumni hold positions of educational leadership, including college presidencies, agency administrative posts, and offices in professional associations.

 U-High is a modern, well-equipped educational facility serving 600 students in grades nine through 12.
 With students enrolled from many school districts, University High is a diverse community of learners.
 Because the school is committed to providing a laboratory environment in which the very best classroom practice can flourish, the curriculum is innovative, strong, and continually reviewed.

 The ninth grade curriculum, for example, is interdisciplinary in nature and reflects the belief that learning is enhanced when connections can be made between and among content areas.
 At the other grade levels, courses are offered at regular and accelerated levels, and numerous advanced placement courses are available.

-Advanced technology and a wide range of activities… University High strives to keep pace with changing technological challenges by offering internet access to students through the University, as well as providing all students with their own netbook.
-Firm in the belief that co-curricular programs enhance the experience of the high school student, University High also offers more than 60 programs in academics, athletics and the arts.
+Advanced technology and a wide range of activities… students have internet access to students through the University and a school-provided laptop.
+U-High also offers more than 60 programs in academics, athletics and the arts.